ledgetech/ledge/README.md

 ### Advanced cache patterns

 Beyond standard RFC compliant cache behaviours, Ledge has many features designed to maximise cache HIT rates and to reduce latency for requests.
-See the sections on [Edge Side Include](#edge-side-includes) and [serving stale](#serving-stale) for more information.
+See the sections on [Edge Side Include](#edge-side-includes), [serving stale](#serving-stale) and [revalidating on purge](#purging) for more information.

 ### Performance characteristics